One innovation we won’t be seeing soon: Over-the-air charging

 If smartphones were to ever get over-the-air charging chips, batteries could get smaller.
 Who needs a bulky battery if phones could receive power 24/7?
 The shift would allow smartphone companies to explore new sizes and forms.

 The long road toward over-the-air adoption in consumer electronics pushed WiTricity Corporation away from the category.
-The company showed that remote charging was possible at CES in 2016 but later pivoted toward powering electric vehicles over the air since consumer electronics wasn’t advancing fast enough, says CEO Alex Gruzen.
+The company showed that remote charging was possible at CES in 2016 but later pivoted toward powering electric vehicles over the air since consumer electronics wasn’t advancing fast enough, CEO Alex Gruzen says.

 It’s also not entirely clear that the world needs over-the-air charging.
 With smartphone battery life continuing to improve, it may not make a significant impact if it were to ever happen.
 As a result of this reality, some companies have positioned themselves as a midway point.

 Aira, for example, is a technology supplier that powers contact-charging surfaces for all corners of your life.
-The start-up’s “Freepower” technology system can be embedded into tables, desks and dashboards to turn them into charging pads capable of powering multiple devices at once.
+The start-up’s “FreePower” technology system can be embedded into tables, desks and dashboards to turn them into charging pads capable of powering multiple devices at once.
 Typical contact chargers have a concentrated area of coils that must align with a smartphone to charge.
 Aira-powered surfaces use multiple coils across the surface and algorithms that track the devices being charged.

-Aira’s platform currently powers the $199 Base Station Pro by NoMAD, and the company is working with the auto-parts supplier Morison to bring the tech to cars.
+Aira’s platform currently powers the $199 Base Station Pro by Nomad, and the company is working with the auto-parts supplier Motherson to bring the tech to cars.
 The vision is that you’d collect bits of power at different points during your day, so you don’t have to think about charging.

 “The dream was about freedom, convenience and invisibility,” said Simon McElrea, chief operating officer at Aira and former CEO of wireless charging company Sonic Energy.
 “This solves the problem from a different way.”